A lot or a little?

 What's the story?

-Brendan Fraser and Rachel Weisz return as Rick and Evie O'Connell, now married and the parents of eight-year-old Alex (Freddie Boath).
-This time, the Mummy has to defeat the Scorpion King (wrestling star The Rock) to get control of his army and take over the world.
+In The Mummy Returns, Brendan Fraser and Rachel Weisz return as Rick and Evie O'Connell, now married and the parents of 8-year-old Alex (Freddie Boath).
+This time, the Mummy has to defeat the Scorpion King (Dwayne "The Rock" Johnson) to get control of his army and take over the world.
 In order to find and wake him, they need a special Scorpion-King-finding bracelet, which happens to be stuck on the wrist of Alex O'Connell.
 But don't worry about the plot.
 It really doesn't matter how or why mummies and bad guys are chasing them; all we need to know is that they are, and that Rick and Evie have to find a way to rescue Alex, send the mummies back where they came from, and save the world from being utterly destroyed.
 Fortunately, there's always just enough time for a kiss or a wisecrack -- sometimes both -- before entering into the fray.

 Is it any good?

 Grab some popcorn and settle in for some old-fashioned movie fun.
 The special effects of The Mummy Returns are dated but the fight scenes are well staged and very exciting.
 One of the movie's great strengths is the art direction.
 It brilliantly creates the mood, helped along by a period-sounding score.